Deadline for Submissions: January 3, 2020

-NEW!
-AAPM&R invites you to submit your proposals for our Community Day at the 2019 Annual Assembly, being held November 14 in San Antonio, TX.
-ALL submissions are due by January 4.
+AAPM&R invites you to submit your proposals for our Community Session at the 2020 Annual Assembly, being held November 12 in San Diego, CA. ALL submissions are due by January 3.
 Late submissions will not be accepted.

-New in 2019, AAPM&R will host Community Day at its 2019 Annual Assembly, which will kick off the Assembly with a half-day of dedicated programming for Community Sessions on Thursday, November 14.
 The Annual Assembly will provide dedicated time, space, and audiovisual support for Member Communities to develop sessions for their own constituency, including whatever topics or networking they deem appropriate.
-These sessions will not compete with any other educational symposia or programs.
-Community Day is designed for all attendees at the Annual Assembly.

 How are Community Sessions different from current community gatherings at Annual Assembly?

 Communities are currently invited to reserve a room at the Annual Assembly for their group to gather.
 These sessions are informal, do not include any CME or A/V support, and are not considered part of the educational program of the Annual Assembly.
 There is no marketing for these sessions beyond a listing in the app and the onsite program.
 Member Communities will still be able to request a room for these informal gatherings at the Annual Assembly.

 Some communities develop more planned or detailed sessions that may highlight specific topics, speakers or discussions that are relevant for their community.
 These sessions will be provided with space and A/V support and may request CME.

 How is this different than submitting a regular educational session for a clinical or practice symposium?